new-boone/new-boone.github.io/README.md

 - Modern design.
 - Clean and minimalistic look.
 - Dark palette that's easy on the eyes.
-- Mobile friendly (still not responsive due to limitations).
+- Sticky navigation sidebar.
+- Easier to read integrated uMunk intel.

 How To Use